What is continuous performance management?

 By comparison, more frequent check-ins can help document accomplishments throughout the year, and that documentation can roll up to annual review, making it easier to prepare.

 Another major objective of continuous performance applications is to increase employee engagement because research links higher engagement to better business outcomes.
-In other words, employees work harder if they feel they supervisors listen to them and care about them.
+In other words, employees work harder if they feel their supervisors listen to them and care about them.

 Not surprisingly, continuous performance management's success hinges on cultural changes within an organization, as the idea of the traditional, annual performance review is embedded in many HR processes.
 A switch to a continuous performance approach requires leaders to use change management skills, which may necessitate additional training for leadership.